Child ‘rapists’ mock Zainab Alert Bill

 Regional Police Officer (RPO) Sohail Habib Tajak said the age of the victim had already been confirmed through multiple sources, including the Nadra records, the passport of the victim as well as the ‘Residence Permit’ issued by the Dubai government.

 “She is actually 12 years and 8 months old,” the RPO confirmed.
-He said the victim and her family had already been provided with police security.
+He said the victim and her family had already been provided with police security because the culprits were threatening them with dire consequences.

+“This is absolutely ridiculous because ‘Zainab Alert Bill’ was enacted in the wake of horrendous rape and murder case of Zainab in Kasur and was meant to protect minor children all over the country,” a human rights activist said.
+It was learnt that the father of the girl has died and she along with her mother had recently returned from Dubai.

+The women lawyer representing the victim has been pressing for the case trial under the ‘Zainab Alert Bill’, but some quarters are trying hard to create ambiguities about the age of the girl.